 The countermovement jump is a classical test for explosive power.

 Well, explosive performance is a key indicator of how you're doing in sports like soccer, football, baseball, sprints, martial arts, and many others.

 If your countermovement jump improves - a key indicator of explosive athletic performance - your overall performance goes up.

 Studies that are exclusively performed on traditional saunas, however, also show improvements in endurance.

-Remember that a greater number of red blood cells, and greater quality, ensures that your body is more easily transport oxygen throughout your body, which is a precondition for energy production.
+Remember that a greater number of red blood cells, and greater quality, ensures that your body is more easily transporting oxygen throughout your body, which is a precondition for energy production.

-Benefit Of A Sauna After Exercise 2: Enhanced Blood Vessel Health And Microcirculation
+Sauna After Exercise For Enhanced Blood Vessel Health

-So here's something almost everyone who exercises knows: you have to drive in more nutrients, recovery well, and sleep as long as you can!
+So here's something almost everyone who exercises knows: you have to drive in more nutrients, recover well, and sleep as long as you can!